ヴィジェガス オロズゴ ジュリアン アルベルト JULIAN Alberto Villegas Orozco

 In collaboration research, we are studying effects of noise on speech, multilingualism, articulation and phonation phenomena.
 Speech technologies are the ultimate interaction method for human-machine communication.
 Understanding how speech is produced and perceived in different setups is of paramount importance for such technologies.

-We use sound regularly to communicate with others, yet our understanding of it is so limited that there may be many other opportunities for new technologies awaiting to be discovered.
+We use sound regularly to communicate with others, yet our understanding of it is so limited that there are many opportunities for new technologies to be discovered.
 This is a difficult task that requires common efforts.